bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/compact-client-side-filtering:-neutrino.md

 Yeah, so one problem is privacy and particularly because you don't want to use too much data, there apparently are quite a few wallets out there that will use the lowest false positive rate possible.
 So you can say okay you know do I want lots of false positives so lots of information about other addresses so I have good privacy but you can also set it very low and apparently they use a very low one which means that you're really just telling the full node that you're talking to, okay, this is the address I care about.

-Van Wirdum: 00:09:04

-Yeah.

-Provoost: 00:09:05

-And that's a problem because that full node you're talking to might be, I don't know, JANAlysis.
+And that's a problem because that full node you're talking to might be, I don't know, Chainalysis.

 Van Wirdum: 00:09:10